joost-morsink/Identity/docs/idprov/README.md

 Case sensitivity influences the applicability of some DataConverters from and to byte arrays.
 A hex converter could be case insensitive, but a base-64 converter is always case sensitive.
 A `PathIdentityProvider` implementation should be configured to respect the semantics of the underlying values it provides.
+Although an `IIdentityProvider` implementation could be written that is case sensitive in some parts and case insensitive in other parts, it is probably too confusing for users.

 Not all paths in a path system refer to actual entity types.
 This means there are some 0-ary paths that need to be mapped as well.